-All players shall have reached the required minimum age for the league in which they wish to play prior to or during the calendar year in which such player participates in their first local match.
+Players must be 18 years of age prior to participating in the USTA League program.
+Each player over the age of 18 shall have reached the required minimum age for the league in which they wish to play prior to or during the calendar year in which such player participates in their first local match.
 Players must be current (paid) members of the USTA through the respective season of play including playoffs and must register for a team via Tennis Link.
 When registering, each player must pay the present local league fee plus an internet Tennis Link fee per league season.
-Refunds may be given if a level doesnít consist of two (2) teams.† The local league coordinator can transfer registrations within the same championship year if the player has not played a match or received a default.† Refunds are not given for any other reasons.
-Players must use their current NTRP rating when registering.† If they do not have one, they must "self-rate" when registering for a league using the NTRP Guidelines.† Failure to provide accurate information will subject the player and/or the captain to sanctions and disqualifications.
+Refunds may be given if a level doesn’t consist of two (2) teams.
+The local league coordinator can transfer registrations within the same championship year if the player has not played a match or received a default.
+Refunds are not given for any other reasons.
+Players must use their current NTRP rating when registering.
+If they do not have one, they must "self-rate" when registering for a league using the NTRP Guidelines.
+Failure to provide accurate information will subject the player and/or the captain to sanctions and disqualifications.

-Each team shall appoint a team captain and he/she may only captain one team per level per league.
-Teams must have registered on TennisLink a minimum of 5 players for levels 2.5 and 5.0+, 8 players for levels 3.0 through 4.5+ and 6 players for all levels that play a three line format.
-Teams playing ††the Adult 40 & Over Women leagues will need a minimum of 9 players to field all courts in a scheduled match due to a format of 1 individual singles and 4 individual doubles. †Each team is required to have a facility to play their home matches and at their option could have an alternate site for playing during inclement weather.† All teamsí host facility selection must be approved by the local league coordinator.† All host facilities used in prior years are considered approved; any new facility for home matches will have to be approved by the LLC prior to registration on TennisLink,
+Each team is required to have a facility to play their home matches and at their option could have an alternate site for playing during inclement weather.
+All teams’ host facility selection must be approved by the local league coordinator.
+All host facilities used in prior years are considered approved; any new facility for home matches will have to be approved by the LLC prior to registration on TennisLink,

-To generate a computer rating, a player must have played three (3) times during that yearís rating period for an Adult league.
+To generate a computer rating, a player must have played three (3) times during that year’s rating period for an Adult league.
 Defaults do not count towards computer ratings.